erikcw/django-masquerade/README.rst

 - ``MASQUERADE_REQUIRE_SUPERUSER`` (default: False).
 If set to true, only users with both is_staff and is_superuser set to True will be allowed to use this feature.
+- ``MASQUERADE_REQUIRE_COMMON_GROUP`` (default: False).
+If set to true, only users with that have at least one common Group (django auth Group) with the masqueraded user will be allowed to masquerade as that user.

 .. _mock: http://www.voidspace.org.uk/python/mock/